Women Artists

 The Divorce

-What Elena feared early on happened in 1921, her divorce with Richard.
+What Elena feared early on happened in 1921 when she got divorced from Richard.
 This left her solely responsible for her three young sons.
 As a result, she couldn’t fully concentrate on her artistic work.
 Her work situation was also less secure with the assumption of the National Socialists’ power.
-In 1934 she joined the Reich Chamber of the Fine Arts but the hoped-for increase in public assignments did not come.
+In 1934, she joined the Reich Chamber of the Fine Arts but the hoped-for increase in public assignments did not come.

 Even so, Luksch-Makowsky remained true to her visual style, which was no longer in accord with popular tastes.
 Works completed during this period are either lost or hard to find.
-After WWII she largely produced religious icons and decorations for the Russian Orthodox congregation in Hamburg.
-She died on August 15, 1967 in Hamburg.
+After WWII she largely produced religious icons and decorations for the Russian Orthodox congregation in Hamburg, where she died on August 15, 1967.

 Recommended